NoahVl/Alchemy-with-Friends-Online/README.md

 ## 🧠 AI Assistance
 - Originally written with the help of GitHub Copilot
-- Rewritten using [aider](https://aider.chat) to implement WebSockets
+- Rewritten using [aider](https://aider.chat) to implement WebSockets (using `claude-3-5-sonnet-20240620`) as Copilot's frequent polling was difficult to debug

 ## 🎮 How to Play
 ### 1. Clone the repository